microsoft/onnxruntime-genai/README.md

 python -m onnxruntime_genai.models.builder -m microsoft/phi-2 -p int4 -e cpu -o <model folder>
 ```

-## Known issues

-* Mistral and Gemma support on CUDA only

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a